akaliutau/randomizer/README.md

 # About
-A docker image with python application to study Kubernetes cluster
+A docker image with simple Flask application to test Kubernetes cluster.

+For example, one can simulate network failure scenarios (via toggling liveness probe) or app failure (using readiness probe programmable logic).
+The app contains in-built version and generates a unique UUID on startup

+Business logic is simple - the main endpoint returns random number

 # Installation